Do you know, scarcity marketing can help boost your sales and revenue?

 Below I am going to share some examples which will let you understand the concept of scarcity marketing very well.
 Either you are an affiliate marketer running a niche/review website or you are an entrepreneur running an e-commerce store, it doesn’t matter.
 Scarcity marketing can be used everywhere.

 Yeah, it can be used in any field!

-Below is an example of Amazon page , which shows a limited number of stock of Axgio Virtual Reality headset.
+Below is an example of Amazon page, which shows a limited stock of Axgio Virtual Reality headset.

 (click on the image to zoom out)

 This creates an urgency in the minds of people to grab the product as soon as possible, this is how the human brain works.
-If it was simply written ‘In Stock’ , it wouldn’t had grabbed many eyeballs than it has grabbed with ‘Only 19 left in stock‘.
+If it was simply written ‘In Stock’, it wouldn’t have grabbed many eyeballs than it has grabbed with ‘Only 19 left in stock‘.
 Now, let’s go in-depth of Scarcity Marketing.